Understanding Principal Component Analysis (PCA): Theory

 \end{align}

-Thus, principal component analysis can be attributed to the eigenvalue problem of the variance-covariance matrix.
+In this way, principal component analysis can be reduced to the eigenvalue problem of the covariance matrix.

-The problem of “finding the projection axis with the largest variance when projecting the data” has been replaced by the following eigenvalue problem.
+The problem of “finding the projection axis that maximizes variance when data is projected” has been replaced with the following eigenvalue problem.

-So what are the implications of the eigenvalue $\lambda$?
-Let $\bm{w}^\T$ act from the left in the above equation.
-Then, we get
+So what is the meaning of the eigenvalue $\lambda$?
+Let’s operate with $\bm{w}^\T$ from the left on the above equation.
+Then:

 \begin{align}